tscholze/nomster-parent/README.md

 -
 * [Nomster-Server](https://github.com/Skare69/Nomster): Represents the core of the Nomster ecosystem.
 * [Nomster-Web](https://github.com/tscholze/nomster-web): A Poylmer-based Webfrontend
+* [Nomster-iOS](https://github.com/tscholze/nomster-ios): An iOS client as playground for fun with Swift

 What's Nomster in general?
 =